damianhakert/damianhakert.github.io/source/_posts/2015-10-22-gitlab-8-1-released.markdown

 ### Fast, Faster!

 We've been working hard to improve page speed.
-Issues, searching for users, the trending page, signing in and more will now load much faster.
+Issues, searching for users, the trending page, signing in, and more will now load much faster.

 ### Create Directories from the Web Editor